 Although the element of form may seem a little tricky it’s really simple.
 A shape is flat.
 A form takes up space in the room.
 Form is three dimensional and has volume.
 The real fun begins when students are old enough to understand the bigger concept; that the “idea” of form can be drawn on a two dimensional paper.

+SHape is one of the first elements of art that really little kids learn.
+Even before the preschool years we start asking kids to identify shapes by their proper names.
 Kids can sink their teeth into this element and enjoy identifying shapes in art work and their environment as well as making their own shapes!
-This printable explores and defines both geometric and organic shapes.
+This element of shape printable explores and defines both geometric and organic shapes.

 This lesson on Adinkra printmaking is an easy application for shapes as symbols!
 Check it out here!